 One to three working days is a rough guideline.
 Again though, this depends on where you live.

-- How does the whole application for a Student Visa for China take?
+How long does the whole application for a Student Visa for China take?

 Again, it can vary by destination.